-How to Choose the Hearing Aid That’s Best for You
+Choosing the Hearing Aid Best for You: A Guide

-Hearing aids work by collecting sounds from your environment.
-They then amplify the sounds you want to hear while minimizing background noise to maximize your hearing experience.
+Hearing aids work by collecting sounds from your environment, and then amplify the sounds you want to hear while minimizing background noise to maximize your hearing experience.

 Most modern hearing aids are digital and powered by button batteries.

-You should heed the following advice when you’re looking to purchase a hearing aid for yourself.
+Consider the following guidance when you’re looking to purchase a hearing aid.

-A hearing aid is a medical device that can only be prescribed by a hearing instrument specialist.
-To be called a “medical device,” it must meet strict standards set by the U.S. Food and Drug Administration (FDA).
+A hearing aid is a medical device that can only be prescribed by a hearing specialist.
+To be called a medical device, it must meet strict standards set by the U.S. Food and Drug Administration (FDA).

-FDA cleared, however, is not the same as FDA approved.
-The former means that the FDA believes the device doesn’t pose serious risks to consumers.
-The latter requires that the device be clinically proven to treat a specific condition.
+FDA cleared is not the same as FDA approved.
+FDA cleared means that the FDA believes the device doesn’t pose serious risks to consumers.
+FDA approved requires that the device be clinically proven to treat a specific condition.

 The more comfortable you are with how your hearing aid looks and feels, the more likely you are to wear it.
 That’s important to your health and happiness.